2001 American Memorial

-The 2001 American Memorial was a Championship Auto Racing Teams (CART) motor race held on September 15, 2001, at the EuroSpeedway Lausitz in Klettwitz, Brandenburg, Germany.
+The 2001 American Memorial (Amerikanisches Denkmal 2001) was a Championship Auto Racing Teams (CART) motor race held on September 15, 2001, at the EuroSpeedway Lausitz in Klettwitz, Brandenburg, Germany.
 It was the 16th round of the 2001 CART season and the first race in the series to be held in Europe.
 Originally known as the German 500, the event's name was changed by CART in the aftermath of the September 11 attacks.
-Kenny Bräck won the race for Team Rahal after starting from second position; his teammate Max Papis finished in second place, and Patrick Carpentier was third.